 Subnetting is the practice of dividing a network into two or more smaller networks.
-It increases routing efficiency, enhances the security of the network and reduces the size of the broadcast domain.
+It increases routing efficiency, enhances the security of the network, and reduces the size of the broadcast domain.

 Consider the following example:

 In the picture above we have one huge network: 10.0.0.0/24.
-All hosts on the network are in the same subnet, which has following disadvantages:
+All hosts on the network are in the same subnet, which has the following disadvantages:

-organizational problems – in a large networks, different departments are usually grouped into different subnets.
+- organizational problems – in large networks, different departments are usually grouped into different subnets.
 For example, you can group all devices from the Accounting department in the same subnet and then give access to sensitive financial data only to hosts from that subnet.

 The network above could be subnetted like this:

 Now, two subnets were created for different departments: 10.0.0.0/24 for Accounting and 10.1.0.0/24 for Marketing.
 Devices in each subnet are now in a different broadcast domain.
+This will reduce the amount of traffic flowing on the network and allow us to implement packet filtering on the router.